ibm-cloud-docs/DataTransferService/what-media-data-transfer-service.md

 # What is Media Data Transfer Service?

-The Data Transfer Service is a service that allows you to send a USB 2.0 or 3.0 compatible device and/or CD's and DVD's to a SoftLayer datacenter to be connected directly to your network.
+The Data Transfer Service is a service that allows you to send a USB 2.0 or 3.0 compatible device and/or CD's and DVD's to a {site.data.keyword.BluSoftlayer_full}} datacenter to be connected directly to your network.
 The device is housed in a dedicated rack located in the datacenter of choice and will be mounted as an iSCSI target.
 Advanced Format drives are now supported as well.

 ## Hardware Requirements
 1. Device must have a power supply that is 208v/220v compatible